moisespr123/gba_multirom_carts_splitter/readme.md

 # GBA MultiROM Carts Splitter

 This is a Python script written to split GBA ROMS inside those bootleg carts.

+Tested on a 369in1 cart splitted in 32MB chunks (1 GBA file per 32MB bank).

 Requires Python 3